AlaMetTyr/Genomic-markers-of-invasiveness/README.md

 `orthomclFilterFasta [input_directory_compliant_fasta] [minimum_protein_length] [maximum_percentage_stop_codon]`

 Then need to then run a local BLAStPvBASTP using the goodProteins.fasta file generated in the previous step as input file.
-OrthoML BLAST parser requires this step to be ran with the `-m 8` option to tab deliminate the output.
+OrthoMCL BLAST parser requires this step to be ran with the `-m 8` option to tab deliminate the output.
+`myblastdb -in goodproteins.fasta -dbtype prot -out my_prot_blast_db` where goodproteins is the outpit from orthomclfilterfasta
+`blastp -db my_prot_blast_db -query goodProteins.fasta -outfmt 6 -m 8 -out all-vs-all-prot.tsv -num_threads 4`